nate-gelle/venu/README.md

 ### Create database and table

-Create a new database called `venu` and create the tables from the database.sql file:
+Create a new database called `venu` and create the tables from the database.sql file

 <!-- ## Development Setup Instructions